Spain

 An 8-day holiday looking for Iberian Lynx and an impressive range of other wildlife in Southern Spain

-Indeed, as well as the lynx, the bird list makes this a highly attractive tour with the possibility of Great and Little Bustards, Pin-tailed and Black-bellied Sandgrouse, White-headed and Marbled Ducks, Spanish Imperial and Bonelli’s Eagles, plus Red-knobbed Coot, Calandra Lark and Iberian Magpie.
+As well as the lynx, the bird list makes this a highly attractive tour with the possibility of Great and Little Bustards, Pin-tailed and Black-bellied Sandgrouse, White-headed and Marbled Ducks, Spanish Imperial and Bonelli’s Eagles, plus Red-knobbed Coot, Calandra Lark and Iberian Magpie.

 Tour Highlights